Aqua Teen Hunger Force

-It was created as a spin-off series of Space Ghost Coast to Coast.
-The show had its first broadcast as a stealth airing in the early hours of December 30, 2000.
-Around a year later, it debuted as an official Adult Swim series.
+The first episode premiered on Cartoon Network on December 30, 2000, and the series later made its official debut on Adult Swim on September 9, 2001.
 Every episode was directed and written by Willis and Maiellaro, who also provided several voices.
-Seasons 8–11 were each given a different alternative title, accompanied by different theme music, as a running joke.
-The series concluded on August 30, 2015, after 139 episodes throughout 11 seasons.Aqua Teen Hunger Force Colon Movie Film for Theaters, a film adaptation of the series, was released in theaters on April 13, 2007, the first adaptation of an Adult Swim series into a feature-length film.
-A sequel, Aqua Teen Forever: Plantasm was released on November 8, 2022.
-A spin-off series of shorts, Aquadonk Side Pieces, was announced the same week, and ran on the network's official YouTube channel from April 18 to April 28, 2022.
+Seasons 8–11 were each given a different title, accompanied by different theme music, as a running joke.
+The series initially concluded on August 30, 2015, but later returned for an additional season on November 26, 2023.
+The series ultimately ended on December 17, 2023, with a total of 144 episodes over the course of 12 seasons.

+Aqua Teen Hunger Force Colon Movie Film for Theaters, a film adaptation of the series, was released in theaters on April 13, 2007, the first adaptation of an Adult Swim series into a feature-length film.
+A spin-off series consisting of 10 online shorts, entitled Aquadonk Side Pieces, were released on the official Adult Swim YouTube channel in April 2022 and a direct-to-video film, entitled Aqua Teen Forever: Plantasm, was released on November 8, 2022.

 The series airs in broadcast syndication outside the United States and has been released on various DVD sets and other forms of home media, including video on demand streaming.
-It was the longest-running Adult Swim series until it was surpassed by Robot Chicken in 2020.
-A twelfth season consisting of five episodes was announced in January 2023.